 Travel by Condor Ferries to Western France

-Western France offers a wealth of destinations and cultural attractions.
-From Brittany, renowned for its beautiful coastline, prehistoric sites and sea food, inland into the Loire valley with its rich rolling landscapes and cultural heritage, down the Atlantic coastline and rural Poitou-Charentes, and onto the wine rich Bordeaux region, the immense diversity of the region would be hard to exhaust.
+St Malo is the perfect gateway to Western France, with a wealth of destinations, cultural attractions and diversity.
+From Brittany, renowned for its spectacular coastline, anicent towns and sea food, inland into the Loire valley with its enchanting vineyards, flowers and rolling green hills, down the Atlantic coastline to rural Poitou-Charentes, and onto the wine rich Bordeaux region…

-La Rochelle in the Charente Maritime region has a reputation as the most attractive and unspoilt seaside town in France.
-The city has beautifully maintained its past architecture, also making it one of the most historically rich cities on the Atlantic coast.
+With a repuation as being the most attractive and unspoilt seaside town in France, La Rochelle in the Charente Maritime region has beautifully maintained its architecture, making it one of the most historically rich cities on the Atlantic coast.
 Its attractions include the picturesque "Vieux Port" ("Old Harbour") at the heart of the city.

 One of the oldest city sights in Cherbourg is the impressive Holy Trinity Church.
 It has had a very interesting and dramatic history dating right back to the early fifth century.

 Fine Dining and Food Festivals